This page was last updated on 16 December, 2021.

-The use of masks is mandatory when using public transport and in public spaces.
+The use of masks is mandatory in public (including on public transport and in taxis).

-Consumption of alcoholic beverages is prohibited in open spaces.
+Consumption of alcoholic beverages is prohibited in public spaces.

 Regional, departmental and city authorities may be implementing local measures, including restrictions based on gender and/or identification numbers, curfews and lockdowns.
 During Easter, further measures may be imposed depending on ICU occupancy rates.
 Certain measures for local curfews, quarantined municipalities (Bogota and elsewhere) are being introduced at short notice.
 You should check official guidance from the relevant local authority (please see websites for key cities below) as well as national COVID-19 regulations and updates by MinSalud (Ministry of Health):